broxus/cassadilia/README.md

 ## Concurrency and Locking

-Cassadilia uses a two-level locking strategy to ensure consistency:
+Cassadilia relies on deterministic blob paths and scoped intents to stay consistent.

-### 1. Filesystem Operations Lock (`FsLock`)
+### 1. Atomic CAS commits

-A single shared mutex protects CAS fs operations:

-- **Directory creation**: Prevents races when multiple threads create the same hash prefix directory
-- **Blob commits**: Ensures atomic renames when moving staged files to CAS
-- **Blob deletions**: Ensures multiple blob deletions happen atomically as a group

-The lock is held only during filesystem metadata operations, not during index updates or blob content writes.
+- Parent directories are created opportunistically; repeated calls are safe.
+- Staged files are atomically renamed into place.
+If the CAS file already exists, the staging file is dropped without touching the existing blob.
+- Concurrent commits of the same hash converge on a single CAS file.
+Later writers drop their staging files without touching the existing blob.

 ### 2. Intent Tracking System

 We use scoped intents to prevent races between concurrent puts and deletes.

 - Register intent: record `key -> blob_hash` in `pending_intents` map; no
   refcount changes.